 Causes of kidney failure

-In most cases, kidney failure is caused by other health problems that have done permanent damage to your kidneys little by little, or over the time.
+In most cases, kidney failure is caused by other health problems that have done permanent damage to your kidneys little by little, or overtime.
 When your kidneys are damaged, they may not work as well as they are supposed to.
 If the damage to your kidneys continues to get worse and your kidneys are less and less able to do their job, then you are sure to have chronic kidney disease.
 Kidney failure is the last stage(a person may die) of chronic kidney disease.
 This is why kidney failure is also called end-stage renal disease, or ESRD in short.

 Diabetes is the most common cause of ESRD.
 High blood pressure is also a common cause of ESRD.
 Other problems that can cause kidney failure include: